Benchmarking Website Performance on HubSpot COS

-- The back-end of the COS is build using Java to quickly adapt and scale for frequent traffic increases to customer sites.
+- The back end of the COS is built using Java to quickly adapt and scale for frequent traffic increases to customer sites.

 - The COS features automated image compression which retains image quality, but significantly reduces the file size which helps accelerate page loading time.

 When developing a user experience strategy, content management system performance is an important and often overlooked consideration.
 Overall, HubSpot’s COS delivers a high standard for performance.
 The platform has done well to balance performance with the ability for web designers to create rich user experiences.

 It is also important to note that delivering an exemplary experience for end users necessitates a holistic strategy.
 Having a fast CMS is only part of that effort.
 Many of the business websites we measured in the COS study are undoubtedly doing more for performance than choosing a content management system.
 It takes an all-inclusive, team approach to get it right.